TegveerG/DeFi-Scams-RAG/README.md

 - **Streamlit Web App**: The project is built using Streamlit, providing an intuitive and interactive web interface for users.
 - **Input Fields**: Users can input essential credentials like OpenAI API key and Pinecone API key through dedicated input fields.
-- **Document Uploader**: Users can upload multiple PDF files, which are then processed for further analysis.
-- **Document Splitting**: The uploaded PDFs are split into smaller text chunks, ensuring compatibility with models with token limits.
+- **Text Splitting**: The uploaded PDFs are split into smaller text chunks, ensuring compatibility with models with token limits.
 - **Vector Embeddings**: The text chunks are converted into vector embeddings, making it easier to perform retrieval and question-answering tasks.
 - **Flexible Vector Storage**: You can choose to store vector embeddings either in Pinecone or a local vector store, providing flexibility and control.
 - **Interactive Conversations**: Users can engage in interactive conversations with the documents, asking questions and receiving answers.
 The chat history is preserved for reference.